owickstrom/wickstrom.tech/blog/src/_posts/2021-05-03-specifying-state-machines-with-temporal-logic.md

 ```

 The negations make it a bit harder to read, but it's equivalent to the
-the informal statement: "the support chat button is hidden at least
+informal statement: "the support chat button is hidden at least until
-until the GDPR consent screen is hidden."
-It doesn't demand that the
+the GDPR consent screen is hidden."
+It doesn't demand that the support
-support chat button is ever visible, though.
+chat button is ever visible, though.
 For that, we instead say:

 ```specstrom
 gdprConsentIsVisible